Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 | Batch processing | −50% on all tokens | Results returned within 24 hours |

 Web search costs $10 per 1,000 searches, with the tokens for processing results billed separately at the model's normal input rate.
-Code execution includes 50 free hours daily per organization — and is free entirely when paired with web search or web fetch — then $0.05 per hour beyond that.
-For most projects these add-ons are a rounding error next to token spend, but they matter at scale, and they are the part of Claude API pricing teams most often forget to forecast.
+Code execution includes roughly 1,550 free hours monthly per organization — and is free entirely when paired with web search or web fetch — then $0.05 per hour beyond that.
+Fast mode on Opus 5 runs the same model at higher output speed for double the token rate, and is a Claude API research preview only, unavailable on Bedrock, Google Cloud, or Microsoft Foundry.

 Claude pricing at a glance